The photo above, hand retouched by Willys to accentuate all the details, is from the CJ-3B Fire Engine Brochure

 The pump appears to be set up for operation from the cab, and the Jeep has been restored with a livery including white paint on the fenders and the distinctive bump on the hood (which provides clearance for a pressure-activated pump governor below the carb.)

 Steve Hagy photographed this Howe CJ-3B in service in Onsted, Michigan in 1988.
 The 1954 Jeep has a 400 GPM pump, 80-gal. tank, and Howe S.N.
 9424.
-See also a front view (60K JPEG) and side view (70K JPEG) taken by Jim Allen when this Jeep was retired and on display at Chrysler's "Camp Jeep" a few years ago.
+See also a front view (60K JPEG) and side view (70K JPEG) taken by Jim Allen when this Jeep was retired and on display at Chrysler's "Camp Jeep".

 See also CJ-3B Fire Engine Close Up and Howe CJ-3B Fire Engine on CJ3B.info.